erg55/Simon-lab-workshop/homework/README.md

 Use the command **grep** to search through a file.

 #### 1. How many times does the word "evolve" appear?
 "Galapagos"?
 "Beetle"?
+How about words with "evol" in them?